carsonyl/tilapya/README.rst

 * **GTFSRT**: GTFS-realtime feeds

 Tilapya is more than a thin wrapper around the underlying REST APIs.
-It smooths over some of the quirky and inconvenient responses, and guarantees a consistent schema in returned responses.
+Where possible, it smooths over some inconvenient return values, and guarantees a consistent schema in returned errors and responses.

 Installation